Organic cotton is grown without pesticides.

 We are proud to carry many brands which carry the GOTS Certification.
 This is a worldwide textile processing standard and ensures the organic status of textiles throughout the entire supply chain – from harvesting of raw materials to responsible manufacture and labelling.
 The GOTS standard also sets criteria regarding working and social conditions.

 This brand creates chic and timeless designs for every woman to wear.
-Made with GOTS certified organic cotton, Grammar’s pieces are designed and made by women-run artisans and craftspeople in New York City.
+Made with GOTS certified organic cotton, Riley’s pieces are designed entirely by women and made locally in the UK.
 By producing locally in small batches, they are able to minimize the impact of their supply chain and ensure there is minimal waste.